jfvanreu/MobileFlashCards/README.md

 - Users can retake quizzes as needed
 - Progress is shown during the quiz
 - Users can navigate throughout the app using buttons and Tabs
+- Users get notified on a daily basis to complete at least one quiz

 # React-Redux
 This application relies on Redux to manage the overall state.